davidtchiu/davidtchiu.github.io/teaching/cs475/hwk6.sched/index.md

    ps -u $USER -o pid,ppid,stat,comm
    ```
    If you see a `Z` under `STAT` ("state"), then that process is a zombie.

+9. Occasionally, you might want to run `killall cpu_hog` in the shell to ensure you don't have any left over.

 #### Running `sched_test`
 Remember that we are interested in what happens to all these processes on the **single CPU**.
 To ensure that `sched_test` and all its children are pinned to the same CPU core, we can use the following shell command to run `sched_test`: